 Anyway, I realized that we have a lot of potentials to twist the Indian Sweets with Chocolate.
 I rather assume that kids these days would love chocolate in any way if offered.
 I thoroughly enjoyed making this theme and I knew this was one theme that was taken up and done ahead of time as I knew the results were going to be rocking!

-The recipe is same as the Somas I recently made.
+The recipe is the same as the Somas I recently made.
 I halved the recipe and got about 15 Somas.
 The chocolate blend tasted like a truffle.
-I have a seriously thought of making a laddo or a truffle with the remaining filling and dark chocolate.
+I have a serious thought of making a laddo or a truffle with the remaining filling and dark chocolate.